Learning Option Comparison Charts

 Click a topic below to expand the section for more information.

 Students will register with their school and receive online instruction from a Canyons District teacher.
 Students participating in the online-instruction option will follow the same curriculum maps as those in the in-person classes, which will help students move between formats and enable CSD to pivot quickly to online-learning-only if state government and health officials order another closure of Utah schools.
 Teachers will regularly connect with their students through Google Meet and hold virtual office hours.
 Grading and testing will be handled as usual.
 Canvas will continue to be the portal through which teachers communicate expectations and assignments.
 Students will be provided computing devices, as needed, and schools will schedule times and dates for students to check out the devices and pick up any required materials.
-Parents will be invited to an online instruction orientation meeting to review essential information for positioning students to succeed in the online learning environment.

 Only those who want a mix of online and in-person instruction will be directed through the registration process to adjust and confirm their class schedules.
 However, students who opt for in-person instruction also are encouraged to re-examine their schedules through Arena Scheduling after completing their registration.
 Some students may be happy with their class schedules and want to leave them as is.
 Others may want to make changes.
 Either way, it’s a good idea for all students to review their schedules and confirm their course selections.
 Arena Scheduling will be open until Aug.
 2. At that point, schools will take stock of course enrollments, re-assess the needs of students and determine what, if any, further courses they are able to make available online.
 Schools will re-open Arena Scheduling if needed.